Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 wooden picture frames

 Because the weather is cold and rainy, I’m back in the basement shop.
-Luckily I have a stash of picture frames there as well as in the garage shop.
+Luckily, I have a stash of picture frames there and in the garage shop.

 paper heart in wooden picture frame